Gender-Inclusive Schools and Supporting Transgender and Non-Binary Students

 Gender enters the classroom constantly when ...

 A teacher asks boys and girls to line up separately to go to recess.

-- A drama teacher assigns students roles in a play based on gender.
+A drama teacher assigns students roles in a play based on gender.

-If a teacher asks for “a strong boy” to help to lift a box, that teacher just told the class that only boys can be strong.
-If a principal hands out yellow pencils to girls while boys receive green, will the boy that likes yellow be afraid to ask for a different color?
+If a teacher asks for “a strong boy” to help to lift a box, the teacher just told the class that only boys can be strong.
+If a principal hands out pink pencils to girls while boys receive blue, will the girl that likes blue be afraid to ask for a different color?
 Why not allow all students to pick the color they want?
 Educators need the opportunity to develop the consciousness to end gender stereotyping at school..